Montessori Mom

 Education is used to tap the young child's mind of absorbed information from the first 3 years of life.
 The information at this point is a sea of impressions in the unconscious mind.
 As a child works further the young mind becomes aware of concepts of size, color, weight, quantity and so on.
 This is the beginning of sensorial education.
 When the differences are clear, the names are introduced to describe these concepts.
 Montessori builds on concept upon concept.
 Nothing is left to chance learning.
 There is an order and sequence to the materials presented.
 Montessori's sensorial approach helps a child categorize and use his vast amount of subconscious knowledge in his or her surroundings.
 It is a key that unlocks the door of the mind.

-Montessori understood that this intellectual activity was a hands-on, active approach.
+Montessori understood that this intellectual activity was a manual, active approach.
 It came from observing her own students and is contrary to adult methods of teaching and learning.
 The materials are three dimensional and real.
-Montessori at this stage did not use pictures for teaching sensorial concepts, she believed that children wanted to see and feel real objects.
+Montessori at this stage did not use pictures for teaching sensorial concepts, she believed that children wanted to see and feel the real objects.

 Concentration is a by product of a child learning with his or her hands.
 During the ages 3 to 6 the "hands are the busiest of all."
 The equipment provides an intellectual education that will help a child eventually acquire his or her culture.